99% Amphotericin B Powder With Best Prices

 For Oral Grade or conventional type.

-For conventional type, we can ship it at room temperature but store it under a temperature of 2~8 Degrees Celsius.
+For the conventional type, we can ship it at room temperature but store it under a temperature of 2~8 Degrees Celsius.

 Please keep it sealed and protected from light and moisture during your storage.